Published Date: April 11, 2014

 Training Provider Regulation, Section 2

-To provide funding for part-time training to help Albertans with low income acquire the skills they need to obtain sustainable employment, improve their employability and self-sufficiency through increased income.
+To help Albertans with low income, access funding for part-time training to acquire the skills they need to improve their employability, obtain sustainable employment, and become self-sufficient through increased income.

-To ensure increased access to training opportunities for individuals who are unable to participate in full-time training programs or for those who part-time training may be the most appropriate option.
+To ensure increased access to training opportunities for individuals who are unable to participate in full-time training programs or individuals for whom part-time training may be the most appropriate option.

 To be eligible for a Skills Investment Bursary, an individual is assessed and recommended as needing part-time training in order to gain or improve skills needed for employment and/or further training that will lead to employment.

-Individuals applying to attend part-time training must be Service Managed and will need to have a Service Needs Determination (SND) assessment completed.
+Individuals applying to attend part-time training must have a Service Needs Determination (SND) assessment completed and be Service Managed.

 The following training benefits are provided up to the maximum amount for incremental costs necessary to participate in part-time training: